 Sam Oh joined DKSH in February 2021 as Chief Information Officer.
 He has been appointed as a member of the Executive Committee in March 2022.
-Sam Oh has been pivotal in the further development of the Group-wide digital and IT strategy and accelerated the company's digital transformation.
-He also oversees DKSH's Corporate Shared Service Center (CSSC), which comprises the global IT hub and Business Process Operations with around 400 employees.
+Sam Oh has been pivotal in the further develop-ment of the Group-wide digital and IT strategy and accelerated the company's digital transformation.
+He also oversees DKSH's Corporate Shared Service Center (CSSC), which comprises the global IT hub and Business Process Operations with over 500 employees.
 Since August 2023, he has also been responsible for e-commerce.
+Furthermore, he serves as Chairman of the Board for DKSH Holdings (Malaysia) Berhad since November 2024.
 Sam Oh brings over 25 years of work experience gained at Tesco, Fujistu, and Dairy Farm International, across Asia and the USA.
 He has been a member of the Board of Directors of aCommerce Group Public Company Limited since August 2023.
 Sam Oh holds a Bachelor's degree in Mathematics and Computer Science from the University of California, San Diego, USA.